Volunteering for Code Club

 DBS Checks and Insurance

-This is compulsory for anyone working with children under the age of 18 and you will not be allowed to run a Code Club without one.
+It is compulsory for anyone regularly working with children under the age of 18 to have an Enhanced DBS check and you will not be allowed to run a Code Club without one.
 We recommend that interested volunteers sign up for the STEM Ambassadors Programme.

 Please note that membership of the STEM Ambassadors Programme is not mandatory for those wishing to get involved.
 However, we think it’s a great way to make sure you’re fully supported in your volunteering.